-The Old Mission Gazette is an online news magazine for anyone who loves the Old Mission Peninsula, an 18-mile piece of land stretching into Lake Michigan just north of Traverse City, Michigan.
+Old Mission Gazette is the only digital daily newspaper covering the Old Mission Peninsula, an 18-mile piece of land stretching into Lake Michigan north of Traverse City, Michigan.

-I married Tim Boursaw in 1993, and we have two kids, Will and Marissa.
-I actually married “the boy next door,” because when I was born, Tim and his family lived just down the beach in Old Mission.
-He remembers going over to see that new Johnson baby with the red hair (that would be me).
+Jane actually married “the boy next door,” because when she was born, Tim and his family lived just down the beach in Old Mission.
+He remembers going over to see that new Johnson baby with the red hair.

-P.S.
-Also check out our sister site, Old Mission Peninsula Store, where we sell OMP t-shirts, sweatshirts, hats, mugs, bumper stickers and other gear!
+Visit the Old Mission Peninsula Store to buy unique OMP t-shirts, sweatshirts, hats, mugs, bumper stickers and other gear.